Liew Daren: BWF World Championships

-BWF Superseries
+BWF Superseries (1 title)

 The BWF Superseries, launched on 14 December 2006 and implemented in 2007, is a series of elite badminton tournaments, sanctioned by Badminton World Federation (BWF).
 BWF Superseries has two level such as Superseries and Superseries Premier.
 A season of Superseries features twelve tournaments around the world, which introduced since 2011, with successful players invited to the Superseries Finals held at the year end.